saedhmd12/bmi-python/README.md

 # bmi
-I did BMI calculator using tkinter gui with database and some themes i hope you like it 1 - themes
+A BMI calculator using tkinter gui with database and some themes 1 - themes
 2 - colors
 3 - update to db